Flipmode Squad: History

-A second Flipmode Squad release, Rulership Movement, was set for release in 2003 on J Records, but because of the label change to Aftermath it was never released.
-It was announced that the album might be released sometime in 2009.
-J-MOE was in the group until he went solo.
-The founding member, Busta Rhymes later joined Dr. Dre's Aftermath label in 2006, and Rah Digga & Spliff Star appeared alongside Busta in the "Touch It (Remix)" video.
-Rah Digga left the Flipmode Squad amicably a couple of years later and directed her solo career.
+In March 2007, Rah Digga announced her departure from Flipmode Squad after over a decade with Flipmode.
+She explained that, despite years of mixtapes and guest appearances, she had been unable to release a follow-up to her 2000 debut album Dirty Harriet and felt it was time to pursue other opportunities.
+Digga stated that Flipmode members had increasingly focused on individual careers rather than the group, while also citing frustrations stemming from delays surrounding her shelved sophomore album at J. She emphasized that she had no hard feelings with any of the members.
+That November, Rah Digga denied reports that she was reuniting with Flipmode Squad following rumors circulating that Rampage, Rah Digga, Baby Sham, and Spliff Star had formed a new group under the name Famous Millionaire Squad (FMS), with Busta Rhymes being “ousted” from the group.
+Rah Digga rejected the rumors, stating that she was not involved in any such reunion or renamed group and had no immediate plans to rejoin Flipmode Squad.
+She clarified that while she maintained positive feelings toward her former group members and would consider future collaborations under the right circumstances, the claims regarding a new group formation and Busta Rhymes’ removal were inaccurate.

 Spliff Star continued to collaborate in forming the Conglomerate with Busta, along with founding his own label.
 DJ Scratch left Flipmode/The Conglomerate in 2009 but returned in 2011 with the new movement taking form.
 Reek da Villian left Flipmode in 2009, but because of business reasons, he then headed to the Conglomerate, as well.
 Various members continued to record with each other.
 Busta signed with Cash Money Records in 2011, taking his business there with him.
 As the Conglomerate, an official mixtape was released in 2012.

 On March 14, 2024, Busta Rhymes announced on Instagram that the Flipmode Squad had reformed and would be releasing another album later in the year.
-As of March 2024, Rah Digga was the only fully confirmed returning member other than Rhymes himself due to her being featured on a snippet of a song he released.
+As of March 2024, Rah Digga and Spliff Star were the only fully confirmed returning members other than Rhymes himself, and Rah was featured on a snippet of a song he released.